 Angela regularly runs courses for Writers Victoria.
 In 2017, she delivered a workshop on ‘Using setting to enhance your story’ in Phoenix, Arizona, as part of the Desert Nights, Rising Stars conference.
-She has designed and delivered workshops, short courses and master classes for Geelong Writers Inc, SA Writers Centre Inc, Campaspe Murray Writers Group, Yarra Plenty Regional Libraries, the Victorian Association for the Teaching of English (VATE), and the Word for Word Festival, among others.
+She has designed and delivered workshops, short courses and master classes for Geelong Writers Inc, SA Writers Centre Inc, Campaspe Murray Writers Group, Yarra Plenty Regional Libraries, the Victorian Association for the Teaching of English (VATE), Apollo Bay Word Fest, and the Word for Word Festival, among others.

 She has also delivered lecturers and tutorials for tertiary creative writing students at Monash University and RMIT.

 Angela designs and delivers courses on a range of topics relevant to writing fiction, including:

 - Showing and telling